arapat/bathymetry/examples/README.md

 # Example

-In this repository, we created a script and the corresponding config file for you to train a model using a training set from JAMSTEC, and test the model on the test set from JAMSTEC.
+In this repository, we created a script and the corresponding config file for you to train a model using a training set from SIO, and test the model on the test set from SIO.

 ```
 # Generate the data file lists for training and testing